 Smartphones and tablets with 4K support

-At the moment, only the Android Amazon Prime Video app supports 4K streaming for select movies and TV shows.
+At the moment, the Android Amazon Prime Video app supports 4K streaming for select movies and TV shows.
 Of course, your phone or tablet must also support 4K resolutions as well for this to work.
 The iOS version of the app currently does not support that kind of resolution.